Juliandebruin/Dashboard/README.md

 The file can be edited with `sudo nano /boot/cmdline.txt`

 ## Configuring the serial port
-If you can not connect to the serial port, you can try the following commands:\
+If you can not connect to the serial port, add your user to the dialout group:\
-`sudo chmod 666 /dev/ttyS0`

-⚠️ chmod 666 gives all rights so this is definitly not a secure way to do this.
+`sudo adduser ${USER} dialout`

 ## Installing the important packages
 `sudo apt-get install git python pip gunicorn chromium -y`